 Additional read: Mistakes to avoid when creating backups

-Common BIOS configuration settings and their impact on your PC
+What are common BIOS configuration settings and their impact?

 Here are some of the system settings you can configure from the BIOS setup: